I love your website.. Just brilliant. I always thought I was alone with this addiction.

 I am a 53 year old mom and grandmother that finally quit cold turkey from using Blistex Medicated Berry lip balm.
 I had used it for many years.
 I had two in my purse (in case one got lost), one in my night stand, one in the bathroom drawer, one always in my pocket, one on a tray in the kitchen and even two in the living room.
 They were everywhere like rabbits.

 My lowest point was having to stop at Walgreen’s because I was on my way to a wedding and discovered I did not have any in my purse.
 We had to make a quick detour to buy some.
-I bought 10 of them, and had to carry them in my purse all day, so they would melt from the summer heat in the car.
+I bought 10 of them, and had to carry them in my purse all day, so they wouldn’t melt from the summer heat in the car.

 I was aware that I was always whipping out my Blistex Medicated Berry balm after every meal, and anytime my lips felt dry.
 A year ago, my younger sister encouraged me to just quit, but I was not ready yet.
 Finally, after Christmas I was fed up with needing lip balm about four times an hour.
 At that point, it was not relieving the dryness any more, no matter how much or how often I applied it.